datacarpentry/astronomy-python/_episodes/05-join.md

 We use this variable to select stars with `bp_rp` between -0.75 and 2, which excludes many class M dwarf stars.

-Now, to select stars with the age and metal richness we expect in GD-1, we will use `g-i` color and apparent `g`-band magnitude, which are available from the Pan-STARRS survey.
+But we can do one better than that.
+Assuming GD-1 is a globular cluster, all of the stars formed at the same time from the same material, so the stars' photometric properties should be consistent with a single isochrone in a color magnitude diagram.
+Therefore, to select stars with the age and metal richness we expect in GD-1, we can use `g-i` color and apparent `g`-band magnitude, which are available from the Pan-STARRS survey.

 Conveniently, the Gaia server provides data from Pan-STARRS as a table